Neutis/neutis-docs/docs/yocto/tutorial.md

 git clone git@github.com:emlid/neutis-image.git
 ```

-Next initialize your environment:
+Next, initialize your environment:

 ``` bash
 source init.sh
 ```

 You will be in the build directory.
-After that you can start building image with:
+After that you can start building an image with:

 ``` bash
 bitbake neutis-image